wp-plugins/powerpress/readme.txt

 * PowerPress 3.0 is not compatible with WordPress 2.8.x and 2.9.x.
 Please upgrade to WordPress 3.0 or newer to install PowerPress.
 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)

+= 4.0.6 =
+* Released on TBD
+* Updated Danish translation.
+Thanks GeorgWP and Team Blogos for translating!

 = 4.0.5 =
 * Released on 11/28/2012
 * Tested with WordPress 3.5 Release Candidate 1